Central Dispatch Authority (9-1-1)

-Montcalm County encompasses approximately 721 square miles of farm land, woods, lakes, and streams in West Central Michigan.
-Montcalm County Central Dispatch employs 18 full time employees: 12 Emergency Communication Officers, 4 Shift Supervisors, a Deputy Director, and a Director.
+Montcalm County encompasses approximately 721 square miles of farmland, woods, lakes, and streams in West Central Michigan.
+Montcalm County Central Dispatch employs 18 full-time employees: 12 Emergency Communication Officers, 4 Shift Supervisors, a Deputy Director, and a Director.
 We are responsible for answering all emergency 9-1-1 calls within Montcalm County and dispatching for Law Enforcement, Fire, and MCES Ambulance and Rescue units within the County.
-Montcalm Central Dispatch is funded solely by 9-1-1 surcharge that is applied to any device that has the capability of accessing the 9-1-1 network.
+Montcalm Central Dispatch is funded solely by a 9-1-1 surcharge that is applied to any device that has the capability of accessing the 9-1-1 network.
 No general fund tax dollars supplement the dispatch center operations, maintenance, or equipment.

 Current Members of the Central Dispatch Authority Board:

-Mike Williams (Montcalm County Sheriff Department) - Vice Chairman
+- Mike Williams (Montcalm County Sheriff's Department) Chairman

-Kevin Sweeney (Michigan State Police) 2nd Vice Chairman
+- Andy Fias (Michigan State Police) Vice Chairman